-I spotted a Whitetail Fawn feeding in a field at the Sequoyah National Wildlife Refuge in Oklahoma.
-The first thing I noticed was the Fawns ears.
+I spotted this Whitetail Fawn with bent ear tips feeding in a field at the Sequoyah National Wildlife Refuge in Oklahoma.
 At first, I thought the tips of the ears were missing.
 When I looked at my photos of the Fawn on my computer, I discovered that they were bent back.

 I did some research online, and all I found was that curled ear tips on Fawns could be signs of dehydration.
 A Fawn that has been unable to nurse will dehydrate, causing the tips of the fawn’s ears to curl backward slightly.
 Healthy, well-fed fawns have straight ears.
 I don’t think this is the case with this Fawn do to its age and as you can see in the photo; it looks healthy and Mom was nearby.